softwaremill/meerkat/ReadMe.md

 ```bash
 cd meerkat
 ```

 You can install the setup in your existing Kubernetes cluster or in a test cluster managed by [KinD](https://kind.sigs.k8s.io/) on your localhost environment.
-If you already have a Kubernetes cluster, move to the [Deploy the compontens](#deploy-the-components) section and skip the KinD cluster creation.
+If you already have a Kubernetes cluster, move to the [Deploy the components](#deploy-the-components) section and skip the KinD cluster creation.

 #### Create KinD cluster

 First you need to create Kubernetes cluster on your localhost.
 For that we're running Kind cluster.
 If needed, adjust the Kind configuration by modifying the `try-me/kind/kind-config.yaml` file.
 Run the command to install the cluster:

 ```bash
 try-me/kind/cluster_create.sh
 ```

 #### Deploy the components

 The `try-me/observability` folder contains Pulumi code to deploy Observability components to the Kubernetes cluster.
 Components are deployed as [Helm](https://helm.sh/) Charts.
 Make sure to connect to the correct Kubernetes context.
 By default, Pulumi will use a local kubeconfig if available.
 If you have just installed a Kind cluster, it should be your current context.
 Inside the `try-me/observability` folder install libraries.
 Run: